AJProjectEureka/Hacking/README.md

 # Hacking
-Hacking also known as pentration testing is the act of entering a computer system unauthorised by finding flwas in the system Please refer to The Treasure Trove repo below and read the guidelines before accessing this database
+Hacking also known as pentration testing is the act of entering a computer system unauthorised by finding flwas in the system.
+Please refer to The Treasure Trove repo below and read the guidelines before accessing this database

 <H1> Introduction: </H1>